Is an Essential Part of Any Supply Chain

 Over 5 million barcodes are scanned worldwide every day.
 If a barcode does not scan, you would have to enter the data manually.
 This could lead to:

 - Possible penalties

-The Barcode Verification process is something every business needs to ensure that only good and readable barcodes are made.
+The Barcode Verification process is something every business needs to ensure that they only produce good and readable barcodes.
 Barcode verification is considered a smart investment.
 It is the best way to ensure 100% scan-ability and will save your business from any mistakes along the supply line.

 Some retailers will not take poor barcodes lightly.

 The risk of poor barcodes can seriously affect businesses in several ways: